The Secretary of State was asked—

 We have invested in manufacturing across the country.
 In fact, I visited Valneva, which is one of the companies that is producing one of the vaccine candidates, and we have of course invested there as well.
 If the hon.
 Gentleman has particular suggestions to make about areas where we ought to be investing in terms of vaccine manufacturing, he should come forward.

 I thank the hon.
 Lady for raising this.
-Obviously, this is a critical issue.
+Obviously, it is a critical issue.
 We are working through the cases as expeditiously as we can.
 I am happy to meet the APPG in my capacity as Energy Minister and resolve what has been a difficult issue—I do not deny that.

 I am grateful to my hon.
 Friend for that important question.
-We fully appreciate that it is a very difficult time, and of course ministerial colleagues are working constantly with Treasury colleagues and officials to ensure that we have the right support, however this pandemic, this dreadful disease, develops.
+We fully appreciate that it is a very difficult time, and of course Ministers are working constantly with Treasury colleagues and officials to ensure that we have the right support, however this pandemic, this dreadful disease, develops.
 We are working effectively and many of the remedies are being widely appreciated.

 As my hon.
 Friend will be aware, the Government are committed to the space sector.
 We have already invested £40 million to achieve satellite launch from the early 2020s, including more than £7 million to establish launch services from Spaceport Cornwall.
 I am sure that the science Minister, my hon.
 Friend the Member for Derby North (Amanda Solloway), will be happy to meet him to discuss that further.

 I recognise the difficulty that the hospitality sector faces.
-Of course we want to ensure that, as we come out of the national restriction on 2 December, businesses move into the tiered areas, and I hope that some business will be able to reopen.
+Of course we want to ensure that, as we come out of the national restrictions on 2 December, businesses move into the tiered areas, and I hope that some business will be able to reopen.
 However, it is worth pointing out that pubs and restaurants can continue to operate as takeaways and support is available, including grants of up to £3,000 per month, as well as additional support through the £1.1 billion funded to local authorities.

 The Post Office Horizon scandal may well be the largest miscarriage of justice in our history, with over 900 false prosecutions destroying lives, families and reputations.
 Does the Minister agree that a judge-led inquiry into the scandal is the only way many sub-postmasters will be satisfied?

 That is exactly why we appointed Sir Wyn Williams, a former judge, to lead the inquiry.
-I really hope that representatives of the sub-postmasters will take time to meet him, in order to become familiar with his approach.
-He has outlined his engagement strategy and we really want to see justice and answers as soon as possible.
+I hope that representatives of the sub-postmasters will take time to meet him, in order to become familiar with his approach.
+He has outlined his engagement strategy and we want to see justice and answers as soon as possible.